productinfo/scripting-in-swift/README.md

 ### MarkdownConverter.swift

 Fortunately, there are number of Markdown to HTML converting libraries written for iOS which are at our disposal.
-However, I was interested in seeing how we would call out to the same Python library used in the Shell Script.
+However, I was interested in seeing how we would call out to the same Python library used in the shell script.

 ```swift
 class func createHTMLStringFromMarkdownContent_python(content: String) -> String?